bindev/INI-Sugar/README.markdown

 - Ini sections navigating (Tools > Navigator)
 - Square brackets auto-pairing

+NB: All *.ini files have INI language by default.

 ## Installation

-Rename the main project directory to "INI.Sugar" and double-click it, then restart Espresso.
+Rename the main project directory to "INI.sugar" and double-click it, then restart Espresso.

 ## License